 14. The disruptions to commodities trade have pushed up the costs of shipping bulk commodities.
 Russia and Ukraine are key commodity exporters; thus, ships that carry dry and liquid bulk commodities commonly congregate around their ports (Figure 19).
 Grains, fertilizers, coal, and iron ore are moved by sea on bulk carriers or general cargo vessels, while petroleum, natural gas, and edible oils are shipped on designated tankers.
 However, the free flow of shipments out of Russia and Ukraine has been disrupted by the war, pushing up bulk carrier and tanker rates (Figure 20).
-In particular, the blockade of Ukraine's main shipping routes in the Black Sea and the sanctions imposed on Russia have led to a decline in global vessel capacity, with ships taking longer routes as alternate suppliers fill the gap in the market (Figures 21 and 22).
-War risk premia for ships plying the Mediterranean, as well as higher fuel prices have also contributed to the increase in shipping costs (Psaropoulos 2022; Samanta, Tan, and Sanicola 2022; Wittels 2022).
+In particular, the blockade of Ukraine's main shipping routes in the Black Sea has led to a decline in global vessel capacity, with ships taking longer routes as alternate suppliers fill the gap in the market (Figures 21 and 22).8 War risk premia for ships plying the Mediterranean, concerns over increasing disruptions to Russian shipments as sanctions widened, as well as higher fuel prices have also contributed to the increase in shipping costs (Psaropoulos 2022; Samanta, Tan, and Sanicola 2022; Wittels 2022).
 Meanwhile, fears of a global economic recession have weighed on commodity freight rates, especially bulk carrier rates, more recently (Hellenic Shipping News 2022).

-Examples include Australia replacing Russia in the supply of coal to Europe, and natural gas to Japan and Korea (Toscano 2022; Gibson 2022).
+8 Examples include Australia replacing Russia in the supply of coal to Europe, and natural gas to Japan and Korea (Toscano 2022; Gibson 2022).
 Separately, clean tankers used to ship chemicals have also been redeployed to carry edible oils, likely as buyers seek to find replacements for diminished supplies of sunflower oil from Russia and Ukraine (Chambers 2022).